 Anything that makes it look as though you’re automating things will only backfire.
 You want to show the real person behind your social profiles if you're going to be a success online.

 What you can automate is your own content.
 Content is critical to your strategy because there’s no point in being on social media if you haven’t got anything meaningful to share.
 Yes, you can engage with others in conversation, but the whole point of being socially active is that you draw people to your website and brand.

 And what’s great about most content is that it can be automated – i.e. updates from your blog or other social channels – and curated content from elsewhere, things that your audience might find useful.

 5. Choosing what content to share and automating it

-Now that you understand the importance of content, you’ll need to understand how you can automate it, freeing up your time to concentrate on other things.
+Now that you understand the importance of content, you’ll need to know how you can automate it, freeing up your time to concentrate on other things.

 But before we go into detail about different types of content, you should always consider TA McCann’s 5-3-2 rule of social sharing.
-This recommends that for every 10 updates you post, five should be content from others; three should be content from you, relevant to your audience and definitely not sales-led, and two should be personal and non-work related that humanises your business.
+This recommends that for every ten updates you post, five should be content from others, three should be content from you, relevant to your audience and not sales-led, and two should be personal and non-work related that humanise your business.

 Now we’ll consider the type of content that you can automate, as follows: